TikhonJelvis/website/drafts/Haskell-Monads-and-Purity/index.md

 By now, you've probably realized that `return` and `>>=` make `State` a monad.
 The syntax sugar, of course, is do-notation.
 But if you're interested in how we get mutable state, this doesn't tell you very much.
 Instead, the relevant bits are what the `State a` type looks like (it's basically an AST of commands) and what the interpreter does.
 The fact that it's a monad is useful, but does not entirely characterize the `State` type.

+^1: This is why `unsafePerformIO` is unsafe: it's completely foreign to the programming model.

 </div>
 <div class="content">